anketsah/Chain-Replication-for-Supporting-High-Throughput-and-Availability/README.md

-# Step 3: Run the replica:
+# Step 3: Run the replica
 The following command takes parameters:\
 i.
 Zookeeper server's ip address and port number\
 ii.
 Directory on zookeeper to which our replica will join\